When To Update Your Estate Planning Documents

 If you don’t already have one, consider establishing a trust to hold assets on behalf of a beneficiary.
 The trust will enable beneficiaries to access the assets much faster than if you didn’t have a will.

-6. You lose or acquire debt
+6. Review your estate planning documents if you lose or acquire debt

 Determine who pays the bills